 Extra rides can be arranged subject to horse and staff availability for an additional charge.

 Volunteers will be accommodated in Numwa House, a thatched two-storey house which is comfortable with a nice family atmosphere.
-The house is situated on the largest dam and is an idyllic spot with a pool, braai area and plenty of opportunities for fishing.
+The house is situated on the largest dam in the heart of the game park and is an idyllic spot with a pool, braai area and plenty of opportunities for fishing.
 There are three bathrooms inside the house with bath and shower and three outside solar showers with amazing views over the dam.
-There is hot and cold running water or showers, baths and cooking.
+There is hot and cold running water for showers, baths and cooking.

 Rooms are shared but a twin or double can be requested.
-The house has four twin or double rooms and one same-sex dormitory.
+The house has three twin or double rooms and two same-sex dormitories.
 Private rooms can be requested but are not guaranteed.